We’re in your neighborhood Anderson

 A final inspection is performed to confirm that the installation meets building codes and safety standards.
 Any necessary adjustments or corrections are made to ensure compliance.

-Air Handler Repair
+Emergency Air Handler Repair

 Blower motor issues, such as motor failure, worn bearings, or electrical problems.
 Damaged or malfunctioning fan blades, which can affect airflow and efficiency.
 Faulty electrical components, including relays, capacitors, or wiring issues.
 Dirty or clogged air filters, leading to reduced airflow and decreased system efficiency.
 Refrigerant leaks or low refrigerant levels, impacting the cooling or heating capacity of the system.
 Frozen evaporator coils, caused by airflow restrictions, low refrigerant levels, or other issues.
 Ductwork problems, such as leaks, obstructions, or improper sizing, affecting airflow distribution.
 Thermostat malfunctions, resulting in inaccurate temperature readings or improper system operation.